-If you are a seasoned Android phone user, the procedure might seem to you very easy, but if your new to such things, make sure you follow the steps described below to the letter.
+If you are a seasoned Android phone user, the procedure might seem to you very easy, but if you are new to such things, make sure you follow the steps described below to the letter.

-- Download the recovery flashable BloatKill script in zip.
+- Download the recovery flashable BloatKill script in a zip.
 Do not extract it: bloatkill.zip

 - Download and install a zip manager program on your computer, such as WinRAR or PowerArchiver.